quevivasbien/AIIncentives.jl/readme.md

 * `method = :scatter` runs the iterating method with multiple, randomly-selected, starting points.
 The returned `SolverResult` will contain the solutions from each of those starting points.
 (Ideally, the solutions should all be the same.)
 This is typically just helpful for figuring out if solutions are sensitive to the starting point.

-* `method = :mixed` runs a variation of the iterating method that attempts to maximize the best responses over a *history* of strategies.
+* `method = :mixed` runs a variation of the iterating method that attempts to maximize the best responses over a $history$ of strategies.
 If the size of that history is large enough and the solver is run for enough iterations, the result should be a sample from a mixed strategy Nash equilibrium.
 You can control the history size by setting the `n_points` keyword argument.
 For example,
     ```julia
     solve(problem, method = :mixed, n_points = 100)
     ```